What modalities do you offer, and how much experience do you have?

 This varies greatly depending on the time of year and how quickly my schedule fills up.
 I recommend booking at least 2 weeks in advance.
 If you have very specific days/times that work for you, book as far ahead as you can because it might be a few weeks until I have those days and times available!
 Sometimes, when someone else needs to reschedule, I may have a last-minute appointment available.

-Payment is due at the time of the appointment and I have a Square reader that can process Visa, Mastercard, Debit, Apple Pay, etc. If you are unable to be present at the appointment, or you do not have reliable cell service at your barn, I can invoice you through Square and you can make your payment online (via credit card or e-transfer) prior to the appointment.
-I also accept cash.
-GST is included in my prices and I will happily provide receipts.
-Please check my website for current pricing.
+If you are unable to be present at the appointment, or you do not have reliable cell service at your barn for the Square reader, I can invoice you through Square and you can make your payment online (via credit card or e-transfer) prior to the start of the appointment.

 What happens if I need to cancel or reschedule my appointment?